Persian and Urdu

-The Persian language and Urdu have had an intricate relationship throughout the history of the latter.
-Persian historically played a significant role in the formation and development of the modern Urdu, and today acts as its prestige language.
+The Persian and Urdu languages have had an intricate relationship throughout the history of the latter.
+Persian historically played a significant role in the formation and development of the modern Urdu in South Asia, and today acts as its prestige language.

-Modern Persian was brought to the South Asia by rulers of Turko-Persian origin from Central Asia during the region's medieval period.
+Modern Persian was brought to the Indian subcontinent by rulers of Turko-Persian origin from Central Asia during the region's medieval period.
 The large effect of Persian on Urdu is due to its historical status as an official and literary language under many of these rulers, as well as its status as a lingua franca during their reign over the subcontinent.

 Persian was displaced by Urdu in North India during the British colonial rule in India, though it remains in use in its native Iran, Afghanistan (known as Dari) and Tajikistan (as Tajik).
 Urdu is currently the official language and lingua franca of Pakistan, and an officially recognized language for North Indian Muslims in the republic of India.

 Overview

-Hindustani (sometimes called Hindi–Urdu) is a colloquial language and lingua franca of Pakistan and the Hindi Belt of India.
-It forms a dialect continuum between its two formal registers: the highly Persianized Urdu, and the de-Persianized, Sanskritized Hindi.
+Hindustani (sometimes called Hindi–Urdu) is a colloquial pluricentric language and lingua franca of Pakistan and the Hindi Belt of India.
+It forms a dialect continuum (diglossia) between its two formal registers: the highly Persianized (and Arabized) Urdu, and the de-Persianized, de-Arabized, Sanskritized Hindi.
 Urdu uses a modification of the Persian alphabet, whereas Hindi uses Devanagari.
 Hindustani in its common form is often referred to as Urdu or Hindi, depending on the background of the speaker/institution.
-This situation is fraught with sociopolitical factors and controversies, in which Persian plays a part.
-The common linguistic position is to use Urdu as the term for the register, and Hindustani for the spoken, common language.
+This situation is fraught with sociopolitical factors and controversies, in which Persian and Arabic play a part.
+The common linguistic position is to use Urdu as the term for the register, and Hindustani for the spoken, common pluricentric language.

 Hindustani bears significant influence from Persian; in its common form, it already incorporates many long-assimilated words and phrases from Persian, which it shares with speakers across national borders.
 As the register Urdu, it bears the most Persian influence of any variety in the subcontinent, featuring further vocabulary, grammar, and pronunciation influences.
 The latter form of the language is associated with formal contexts and prestige, and is deployed as the medium of written communication, education, and media in Pakistan.
 This happens in more restricted settings in India, where the Sanskritised register of Hindi is more widely used for these purposes; Urdu appears in the social contexts and institutions associated with Indian Muslims, as well as in literary circles.
 It is one of India's 22 scheduled languages, and is given official status in multiple Indian states.